-The end of lockdown is apparently mere months away, so we are allowing ourselves to become excited about things again.
-One such thing is the prospect of going for a bottomless brunch in London.
+Since lockdown is apparently over, we are allowing ourselves to be excited about things again.
+One such thing is going for a bottomless brunch in London.
 And if that makes us basic, so be it.
 Otherwise, let's discuss the best bottomless brunches in London.

-A bottomless brunch at the award-winning Japanese restaurant ROKA is referred to as a han setto brunch.
+A bottomless brunch at the award-winning ROKA is referred to as a han setto brunch.
 Expect ten dishes – including sushi, gyoza and edamame – to start, a single dish of your choice from the robata grill (the Japanese cuisine ROKA is principally known for) and an entire dessert platter.
-The booze – predictably – flows freely too, but only if you want it to.
+The booze flows freely too, but only if you want it to.

 £59pp with red, white & rose wine throughout your meal and a bellini on arrival

 4 Park Pavilion, 40 Canada Square, E14 5FW

 Based in Bankside, we recommend OXBO for 90 minutes of inebriated gluttony.
 With four courses straddling the breakfast and lunch boundary, you might want to forgo dinner once this is over.
 The hardest part, however, occurs at the open kitchen – how are we supposed to choose between eggs royale and pancakes?

 £49pp with unlimited prosecco and red & white wine